tagaoglu/GRN_pipeline/README.md

 <br>

 **/figures**
-- some figures published in this work
+- figures published in this study

 ## List of Figures
 - **Figure 1: Summary of the workflow followed in this study**